QueenieCplusplus/SSCP_Network/README.md

   (5) maitain ops

-* Analog Communication using Waveforms
+* Analog Communication using Waveforms thru twisted pair or wireless

   Analog signals use electronic properties (frequency:High pitch/Low pitch & amplitude:Greater Louder/Lesser) to present information, for instance:

    Human Speaks ---> Voices ---> Acoustical Energy ----> Electrical Equivalent

-* Digital Communication using Electronic States
+* Digital Communication using Electronic States tru cable, Optical fiber or wireless

-  Digital signals use electronic properties (on/off) to present information:
+  Digital signals use electronic properties (on/off) to present information, the convention is as below:

+  1 is assigned to on state ; 0 is assigned to off state.